IABTechLab/uid2-examples/web-integrations/google-secure-signals/client-side/README.md

 - For UID2: [UID2 SDK for JavaScript](https://unifiedid.com/docs/sdks/sdk-ref-javascript), [Google Ad Manager Secure Signals Integration Guide](https://unifiedid.com/docs/guides/integration-google-ss)
 - For EUID: [EUID SDK for JavaScript](https://euid.eu/docs/sdks/sdk-ref-javascript), [EUID Google Ad Manager Secure Signals Integration Guide](https://euid.eu/docs/guides/integration-google-ss)

-This example supports both UID2 and EUID environments — the behavior depends on your configured environment variables.
+This example can be configured for either UID2 or EUID — the behavior is determined by your environment variable configuration.
+You cannot use both simultaneously.

 ## Build and Run the Example Application